Lurgan

-Lurgan is characteristic of many Plantation of Ulster settlements, with its straight, wide planned streets.
-It is the site of a number of historic listed buildings including Brownlow House and Lurgan Town Hall.
+Lurgan is typical of many Plantation of Ulster settlements, with its straight and wide, planned streets, and is the home of a number of historic listed buildings, such as Brownlow House and Lurgan Town Hall.
 Lurgan Park is the largest urban park in Northern Ireland.

-Historically the town was known as a major centre for the production of textiles (mainly linen) after the Industrial Revolution, and it continued to be a major producer of textiles until that industry steadily declined in the late 20th century.
+Historically, and after the Industrial Revolution, the town of Lurgan was known as a major centre for the production of textiles (mainly linen), something which continued steadily until that industry's gradual decline in the late 20th century.

-The development of the 'new city' of Craigavon had a major impact on Lurgan in the 1960s when much industry was attracted to the area.
+The development of Craigavon, the "new" city, had a major impact on Lurgan in the 1960s, at a time when much industry was attracted to the area.